-Today the Bullmastiff ranks 40th among the 157 breeds and varieties registered by the AKC, a testament to his qualities as a companion.
+Today the Bullmastiff ranks 40th among the 157 breeds and varieties registered by the AKC, a testament to their qualities as a companion.

 A Bullmastiff male is 25 to 27 inches in height and weighs 110 to 130 pounds; females are 24 to 26 inches and weigh 100 to 120 pounds.

-The ideal Bullmastiff is fearless and confident, but obedient to his people's wishes.
-Smart and reliable, he can be an independent thinker, yet he wants to please.
+The ideal Bullmastiff is fearless and confident, but obedient to their people's wishes.
+Smart and reliable, they can be an independent thinker, yet they want to please.

 Bullmastiffs are generally healthy, but like all breeds, they can be subject to certain health conditions.
 Not all Bullmastiffs will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.